-While the Fund's investment objective is for the value of the Shares to reflect the value of the Fund Components as determined by reference to their respective Digital Asset Reference Rates and weightings within the Fund, less the Fund's expenses and other liabilities, the Shares may trade in the Secondary Market on OTCQB (or on another Secondary Market in the future) at prices that are lower or higher than the Digital Asset Holdings per Share.
-The amount of the discount or premium in the trading price relative to the Digital Asset Holdings per Share may be influenced by non-concurrent trading hours and liquidity between OTCQB and larger Digital Asset Exchanges.
-While the Shares are listed and trade on the OTCQB from 6:00 a.m. until 5:00 p.m., New York time, liquidity in the Digital Asset Markets may fluctuate depending upon the volume and availability of larger Digital Asset Exchanges.
-As a result, during periods in which Digital Asset Market liquidity is limited or a major Digital Asset Exchange is off-line, trading spreads, and the resulting premium or discount, on the Shares may widen.
+While the Fund's investment objective is for the value of the Shares to reflect the value of the Fund Components as determined by reference to their respective Digital Asset Reference Rates and weightings within the Fund, less the Fund's expenses and other liabilities, the Shares may trade in the Secondary Market on OTCQB (or on another Secondary Market in the future) at prices that are lower or higher than the NAV per Share.
+The amount of the discount or premium in the trading price relative to the NAV per Share may be influenced by non-concurrent trading hours and liquidity between OTCQB and larger Digital Asset Trading Platforms.
+While the Shares trade on the OTCQB from 6:00 a.m. until 5:00 p.m., New York time, liquidity in the Digital Asset Markets may fluctuate depending upon the volume and availability of larger Digital Asset Trading Platforms.
+As a result, during periods in which Digital Asset Market liquidity is limited or a major Digital Asset Trading Platform is off-line, trading spreads, and the resulting premium or discount, on the Shares may widen.